-Table B.44 Supporting Information: Policy IMR1
+Table B.43 Supporting Information: Policy IMR1

-What evidence has informed this policy?
+Does it meet national planning policy and guidance?
+Yes - NPPF paragraph 14.
+See also 'Fixing our broken housing market', the Housing White Paper (DCLG February 2017) What evidence has informed this policy?
 Leicester and Leicestershire Housing and Economic Development Need Assessment (HEDNA), 2017; Duty to Cooperate Statement, 2017; and Local Plan Viability Assessment 2017.
 Which Local Plan objectives will it meet?
 All objectives will be met through ensuring that, through monitoring and, where necessary, review, the plan will achieve its stated objectives.
 How will it be implemented Partial or total review of the plan could be triggered if no justifiable reason for recorded, or anticipated, poor performance against indicators of Plan's objectives identified during monitoring of key performance measures in the annual Authority Monitoring Report.
 How will it be monitored?
 Review of plan to be programmed through a revised Local Development Scheme, against which performance would be regularly monitored.